andrew-li729/Jasper-Cup-Website/README.md

 1. Watchdog detects a new JSON file
 2. `ImporterService` computes SHA-256
-3. `ProcessedFileService` checks SQL Server for duplicates
+3. `ProcessedFileService` checks SQL Server for file hash
 4. If new:
    - Load + validate JSON
    - Parse → ORM models